FNScence/CSAFAP-config-package/README.md

   > m_yaw ... adjust your mouse sensitivity only on the X axis (we're using m_yaw = 0.022)

 - Q10: The radio tiles are empty.
 How to get the text working?
-  > Make sure to place "../csafap/csgo/resource/platform_english.txt" in the correct folder and use the english language in-game.
+  > Make sure to follow step 2 of the installtion instruction, by copying the `csgo`-folder from the `CSAFAP`-directory, to your game's installation path.
+  > This places "../csafap/csgo/resource/platform_english.txt" in the correct folder.
 Edits to this file require a game-restart to take effect.
   >
   > `C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\resource\platform_english.txt`